ec500-software-engineering/case-study-mmark9/README.md

 on the actions.
 Overall redux fits nicely with user interface frameworks such as React which maintain a stateful view of the Document Object Model (DOM).
 - __react__: a popular user interface library which simplifies state management of view related concepts.
 The power of React starts with the virtual DOM.
 Applications which use react will indirectly manipulate the DOM by first applying changes to an in-memory copy.
 This modified copy is compared with the original
 DOM and changes are reconsolidated by only updating nodes within the DOM that was changed.
+An interesting thing to note is that, react and redux work well together because they share the same philosophy of stateful programming.
+In fact redux provides native support for allowing react components to update their own state by querying the __store__.

 ### Thoughts on Programming Languages